Any (webshop)

 <!-- End of Clerk.io E-commerce Personalisation tool - www.clerk.io -->

-This script loads the library from our CDN and lets you access its functionalities through the " Clerk" object.
-The script configures Clerk.js with the API key so it already knows which Store it’s making API calls for.
+It loads the library from our CDN and lets you access its functionalities through the Clerk object, and configures Clerk.js with the API key so it already knows which Store it’s making API calls for.

 When the page is loaded, Clerk.js scans it for any snippets with the class “clerk”.

-It then uses the attributes from the snippet to build an API call while getting the API key from the config in the initialisation script.
+It then uses the attributes from the snippet to build an API call while getting the API key from the config in the initialization script.

 <span